 - Cook the chicken.
 The next day, remove the chicken legs from the refrigerator 30 minutes before cooking, so they have time to come up to room temperature.
 Arrange skin-side up in a single layer in an ovenproof dish.
 Cover the whole dish snugly with a double layer of tin foil.

 - Preheat the oven to 180°C/355°F. Cook the chicken for 1 hour.
-Remove the tin foil, and return to the oven to cook, uncovered, for another 20 minutes.
+Remove the tin foil, and return to the oven to cook, uncovered, for another 20 minutes to brown the skin.
 When done, the juices should run clear and an internal meat thermometer should read 75°C/165°F.

 - Reduce the sauce.
 Once the chicken legs are cooked, lift out and place on a plate, scraping off any marinade with a spatula.
 Leave to rest for at least 10 minutes while you reduce the sauce, covered by a double layer of tin foil to keep warm.

 - Meanwhile, pour the marinade into a saucepan.
 Wait for the oil to separate out and rise to the top.
 Tilt the pan, then lower in a metal spoon or ladle and scoop up the oil from the sides.
 Once all the fat has been skimmed off, heat over a high heat and boil rapidly until reduced to a thick sauce – about 15 minutes.

 - Transfer the chicken to a plate and pour over the sauce.